ionic-team/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/base.md

 The auth interceptor modifies outbound requests.
 It adds a bearer token to the `Authorization` header of any request that requires a token.
 For our application, this is any request other than a `login` request.

 The unauth interceptor examines inbound responses looking for 401 (unauthorized) errors.
-If it finds one, it redirects the user to the login page. **Note:** this is what is currently causing us to redirect to the login page when we try to access the tab 2 page.
-The flow looks something like this:
+If it finds one, it redirects the user to the login page. **Note:** in our architecture, this is a fail-safe interceptor for cases where we have an active session, but the token for that session has either expired or has otherwise been invalidated.

-1. the auth guard is a do nothing guard at this point and lets us in
-1. the page uses the tea service to try to get some tea info
-1. the tea service makes the request
-1. the auth interceptor cannot find a token, so it does not append a bearer token
-1. the request is sent to the REST API
-1. the REST API rejects to unauthorized request with a 401 error code
-1. the unauth interceptor examines the response, sees the 401 error code, and redirects the user to the login page

 ## Conclusion

 This is our starting point.
-Our goal will be to create an authentication service that will establish our session and then integrate Identity Vault with our application to securely store the session information.
+Our goal is to integrate Identity Vault with our application to securely store the session information.
 When we are done, the flow will look like this:

 When not logged in:

-1. The user starts on the tab one page, which tells them they are not logged in.
+1. The user starts on the Information page, which tells them they are not logged in.
-1. The tab 2 page's route is guarded.
-The guard will redirect the user to the login page, at which point they will need to login in to continue.
+1. When the user goes to the Teas page, the page's guard will redirect the user to the login page.
+At which point they will need to login in to continue.

 When logged in:

-1. The user starts on the tab one page.
+1. The user starts on the Information page.
 If the vault is locked, the user will be asked to unlock it.
 The page tells them they are logged in.
-1. When the user goes to page 2, the session data is obtained from the vault by the HTTP interceptor, unlocking the vault if it is locked.
+1. When the user goes to the Teas page, the session data is obtained from the vault by the HTTP interceptor.

-In the next section we will get started by implementing a simple authentication workflow without identity vault
+1. The user will be prompted to provide biometric or passcode information to unlock the vault as needed.

+If you would like to try this now, you can do so with the following credentials:

+- **email:** `test@ionic.io`
+- **password:** `Ion54321`

+As you can see, we are almost there in that we can log in and navigate around.
+However, as soon as we restart the application we need to log in again.
+The session data is not persisted.
+In the next section we will get started by installing Identity Vault.